1996 Premier League speedway season: Summary

-The one league set up only lasted for a second season due to the huge disparity between the sides.
+The one league set up only lasted for 1995 and 1996, due to the huge disparity between the teams.
 Wolverhampton Wolves won the title for the second time in six years, with American Ronnie Correy being the sole survivor of the 1991 winning team.
 In a strange coincidence a new set of two brothers helped Wolves win the title, back in 1991 it was the Ermolenko brothers but now it was the Swedish Karlsson brothers.
 Peter Karlsson and Mikael Karlsson both scored heavily and ended the season with averages around the 10 mark.

-Cradley Heathens and Stoke Potters merged for the 1996 season and despite their American stars Billy Hamill and Greg Hancock finishing first and second in the averages they could only manage fifth place in the league.
-Cradley Heath were disbanded after the season following the closure of Dudley Wood Stadium, their home venue.